-So how do you stay healthy, or get on the track to a healthier lifestyle, while running a web-based business from home?
+So how do you stay healthy, or get on the track to a healthier lifestyle, while running a business from home?
 I went straight to the experts to answer this question for you!
-The following healthy tips and advice are from successful web-based businesswomen who specialize in helping others foster a healthy mind, body, and spirit.
+The following healthy tips and advice are from successful businesswomen who specialize in helping others foster a healthy mind, body, and spirit.

 Maintain Your Mental Health